Seamus Mullenmbg Food Contributor

 Seamus Mullen is an award-winning chef, restaurateur, and author behind the cookbooks Real Food Heals and Hero Food.
-He currently lives in New York, New York, but growing up on an organic farm in Vermont, learned early on the value of eating real, whole food.
+He currently lives in New York, but grew up on an organic farm in Vermont where he learned early on the value of eating real, whole food.
 He carried this knowledge with him as he cooked throughout Spain, New York and San Francisco.

 Connect with Seamus Mullen